From Developer → UX Team Lead

 When I joined there was no design function, no shared language for design decisions, and no process for involving users in product direction.
 By the time I left that had changed fundamentally.

 Engineers building from a shared component library, design working 1-2 sprints ahead of development, other departments asking for UX involvement in their workflows.
 I hired and onboarded two junior designers into a practice that already had structure, language, and precedent.
-None of it left when I did.

-More Work →
+More Work

 Designing a scalable native utility platform supporting multi-account management, billing, outage reporting, and high volume self-service workflows critical to payments and service continuity.